 Traditionally, blue cheese is one of the main ingredients in Cobb Salad, however, I’ve eliminated this ingredient to create a delicious dairy-free dinner.
 Of course, Cobb Salad is traditionally gluten-free, so that was one less hurdle to overcome in putting together a new twist on this delightful classic dish.

-1 small size chicken breast, cooked (about ½ pound before cooking)
+- 1 pound small size chicken breast, cooked (about 1/2 pound before cooking)

-8 pieces turkey bacon, cooked to a crisp and crumbled
+- 8 pieces bacon, cooked to a crisp and crumbled

 - Dice the chicken breast into ½-inch cubes